Classical r-matrix structure for elliptic Ruijsenaars chain and 1+1 field analogue of Ruijsenaars-Schneider model: Introduction and overview

 A wide class of Hitchin-type integrable systems was generalized to the field level during the last years \cite{DZ,Z24spin,ZZ}, including the Ruijsenaars-Schneider model.
 The field analogue of the Hamiltonian (\ref{q01}) is a straightforward field analogue of its lattice version (\ref{q07}), see \cite{ZZ}: \beq \eq Instead of the lattice equation (\ref{q08}) in the field case, we deal with the semi-discrete Zakharov-Shabat equation \beq \eq

 \paragraph{Purpose of the paper.} The first goal of this paper is to describe $r$-matrix structure of the Ruijsenaars chain (\ref{q06})-(\ref{q09}).
-Namely, we compute the Poisson brackets $\{L^a_1(z),L^b_2(w)\}$ and represent them in the $r$-matrix form similarly to the original Ruijsenaars-Schneider model (\ref{q05}) corresponding to the case $n=1$.
-This allows us to calculate the brackets for the monodromy matrix $\{T_1(z),T_2(w)\}$, and the Poisson commutativity $\{\tr T^k(z),\tr T^l(w)\}=0$ follows from these results.
+Specifically, we compute the Poisson brackets $\{L^a_1(z),L^b_2(w)\}$ and represent them in $r$-matrix form similarly to the original Ruijsenaars-Schneider model (\ref{q05}) corresponding to the case $n=1$.
+This allows us to compute the brackets for the monodromy matrix $\{T_1(z),T_2(w)\}$, and these results imply the Poisson commutativity $\{\tr T^k(z),\tr T^l(w)\}=0$.
 The second goal is to show that the obtained $r$-matrix structure generalizes the Maillet non-ultralocal brackets (\ref{q16}) for the field analogue of the Calogero-Moser model (\ref{q11})-(\ref{q13}).
-For this purpose we proceed to the level of field theory (\ref{q18})-(\ref{q19}) and compute the continuous non-relativistic limit.
+To do this, we move to the field theory level (\ref{q18})-(\ref{q19}) and calculate the continuous non-relativistic limit.
 We show that the brackets (\ref{q16}) are indeed reproduced in this limit.

 The paper is organized as follows.
 We first recall the description of the original Ruijsenaars-Schneider model and its $r$-matrix structure together with the non-relativistic limit in Section \ref{sec2}.
 Next, we describe the classical $r$-matrix structure for the Ruijsenaars chain in Section \ref{sec3}.
 In Section \ref{sec4} we proceed to the field theory description and then perform the limit to the Maillet brackets in Section \ref{sec5}.
 Necessary elliptic functions definitions and properties are given in the Appendix A. In the Appendix B the original description from \cite{NKSR} of the $r$-matrix structure of the Ruijsenaars-Schneider model is recalled since the one we use slightly differs from it.